rebeccajopling/pt-be-airbnc/README.md

 ### 1. Create the Database

-Create the local database by running this command:
+Create the local databases (test and dev) by running this command:

-`npm run setup-db`
+`npm run setup-dbs`

 ### 2. Set Up Environment Variables